LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |Right-of-way at the next intersection   |Right-of-way at the next intersection   |

 By calculating the softmax probabilities of the model output we can see the confidence of the predictions.
 Image 2,3,4 were predicted correctly with near 100% confidence.
 The top 5 softmax probabilities of the 2 less confident predictions can be seen below.
-Image 5 although was predicted correctly, it only had about 50% confidence.
+Although Image 5 was predicted correctly, it only had about 50% confidence.

 |Image 1                                        |Image 5                                       |
 |:---------------------------------------------:|:--------------------------------------------:|